Pezmc/eslint-formatter-overrides/README.md

 This formatter outputs a set of ESLint overrides that disable each rule for each file that it fails.

-This is useful when increasing lint requirements for an existing code base.
+This is useful when increasing lint requirements for an existing code base, or when introducing eslint for the first time.

+## Best Practices

+- Add your new ESLint rules to, or set up ESLint in, an existing project
+- Run this plugin to generate a set of overrides so all lint checks pass
+- Add those overrides to your eslint config
+- Over time, aim to remove all overrides from the eslint file

-## How use
+## How to use

 ### Install